yeohjingwui/TestPrecommit/CONTRIBUTING.md

 Press the button!
 This will link you to the original project repository.
 Press the "Create pull request" button at the bottom and wait for review by the maintainers.

+## Feature Requests
+Feature requests are welcome.
+Please do so before submitting:
+* Check if the feature has already been requested.
+* Ensure your idea fits with the scope and aims of the project.
+* Please provide details (i.e. explaining the use case (merits of the feature))

+## Issue Tracker
+The issue tracker is the preferred channel for [bug reports](#bugs), and [features requests](#features), but please respect the following restrictions:

+* Never use the issue tracker for personal support requests (use [Stack Overflow](http://stackoverflow.com)).
+* Keep the discussion on topic and respect the opinions of others.